 If you are planning on removing trees in your yard, please contact the office to obtain a tree removal permit prior to completing the removals.

-When applying for a tree removal permit, fill out the top section of the permit application and submit to the shade tree office or email@example.com along with a property survey.
+When applying for a tree removal permit, fill out the top section of the permit application and submit to the shade tree office at 207 County Road 522 or firstname.lastname@example.org along with a property survey.
 All trees intended for removal should be identified on the survey as well as in the field (use ribbon, string, flags, paint, etc.) to prevent confusion.

-Any questions, please feel free to contact the shade tree office on Tuesdays and Thursdays or email firstname.lastname@example.org
+Any questions, please feel free to email email@example.com

 The rules and regulations concerning trees in Manalapan can be found in the Chapter 222 of the Code Book.